vsergeev/u-msgpack-python/README.md

-# u-msgpack-python v1.0
+# u-msgpack-python v1.2

-u-msgpack-python is a lightweight [MessagePack](https://github.com/msgpack/msgpack) serializer and deserializer module, compatible with both Python 2 and Python 3. u-msgpack-python is fully compliant with the latest [MessagePack specification](https://github.com/msgpack/msgpack/blob/master/spec.md), as of 09/29/2013.
+u-msgpack-python is a lightweight [MessagePack](https://github.com/msgpack/msgpack) serializer and deserializer module, compatible with both Python 2 and Python 3. u-msgpack-python is fully compliant with the latest [MessagePack specification](https://github.com/msgpack/msgpack/blob/master/spec.md), as of September 29, 2013.
 In particular, it supports the new binary, UTF-8 string, and application ext types.

 u-msgpack-python is written in pure Python and is currently distributed as a single file: [umsgpack.py](umsgpack.py)